Identifying Distributional Perspective Differences from Colingual Groups: Data Preparation

-\textbf{Positive Examples.} Upon our observation on the abortion page (in Table \ref{table:example1}) and many other similar examples, we form our fundamental assumption that each sentence extracted from Wikipedia, whether in English or Chinese, represents its corresponding cultural ideology.
-Therefore, we label each sentence extracted from the Wikipedia articles (obtained in section \ref{subsection:category tree}) as positive, as illustrated in part A of Figure \ref{fig::training_data}.
+\paragraph{Training Dataset Creation.} Upon observing many examples similar to the economics pages in Table \ref{tab:1}, we form our fundamental assumption that the \textit{collection} of sentences extracted from Wikipedia in a certain language represent the corresponding \textit{distributional} perspective of that colingual group.
+Therefore, we label each sentence extracted from the Wikipedia articles as \textit{\textbf{positive examples}}, as illustrated in part A of Figure \ref{fig::training_data}.

-\textbf{Negative Examples.} Although positive examples mirror their corresponding cultural ideology, we also need to compose negative samples, the statements that the corresponding cultures will disagree with.
-A natural approach is to flip the semantic meaning of positive samples.
+Although positive examples mirror their corresponding perspective, we also need to compose \textit{\textbf{negative samples}} --- the claims that the corresponding colingual groups will disagree with.
+An intuitive approach is to flip the semantic meaning of the positive examples.
 This could be achieved by replacing the adjectives in a sentence with their antonyms.
-As can be seen in Figure \ref{fig::training_data}.A.1, there are four adjectives in the original text: \textit{`Making \textbf{safe} abortion \textbf{legal} and \textbf{accessible} reduces \textbf{maternal} deaths.'} Thus, we can obtain four negative sentences by replacing each of the adjectives with its antonym: \textit{\textbf{unsafe}}, \textit{\textbf{illegal}}, \textit{\textbf{inaccessible}} and \textit{\textbf{maternal}}.
-Each of the four fabricated negative samples (in Figure~\ref{fig::training_data}.B) are ideal because it expresses conflicting standpoints against the original text.
+As shown in Figure~\ref{fig::training_data}.A, there are four adjectives in the original text: \textit{`Making \textbf{safe} abortion \textbf{legal} and \textbf{accessible} reduces \textbf{maternal} deaths'}.
+We can obtain four negative examples by replacing each of the adjectives with its antonym (note that we do not flip multiple adjectives simultaneously).
+Each of the fabricated negative samples (in Figure~\ref{fig::training_data}.B) is ideal because it expresses conflicting viewpoints compared to the original text.

-However, certain collocations such as \textit{New York} and \textit{legal systems} are also converted into \textit{Old York} and \textit{illegal systems}, respectively.
-A basic statistical n-gram model can easily spot the poorly constructed sentences as negative, because bigrams such as \textit{Old York} and \textit{illegal systems} seldom appear in real sentences.
-To further improve the quality of our fabricated negative samples, we prohibit common collocations that contain adjectives from being converted.
-We also neglect temporal phrases such as \textit{in the early (late) 1850s} because they are considered less meaningful in our scenario.

-So far, we have obtained all the data needed to train the cultural models.
-The number of topics, retrieved sentences, and training samples are listed in Table~\ref{table:data}.
+However, certain collocations such as \textit{New York} and \textit{legal systems} are also converted.
+Since bigrams such as \textit{Old York} and \textit{illegal systems} seldom appear in real sentences, we use a statistical n-gram model to avoid those poorly constructed negative samples.
+So far, we've obtained all data to train the perspective models.
+We list the number of topics, retrieved sentences, and training samples in Table~\ref{table:data}.